sheymans/oasp-r/README.md

 tested with _B-Prolog Version 7.8, All rights reserved, (C) Afany Software 1994-2012_, namely the version for Mac Os X (`Darwin Kernel Version 11.4.0: Mon Apr  9 19:32:15 PDT 2012; root:xnu-1699.26.8~1/RELEASE_X86_64`).
-If you have issues with newer/older version of BProlog, please drop me a line.
+If you have issues with newer/older versions of BProlog, please drop me a line.

 ## Installation and Runnng the Code